brugr9/brugr9.github.io/index.md

 I have the following knowledge:

+* Proficient in working with UE Blueprints
+* Expert know-how in providing with UE Content-Plugins and writing C++-Plugins&mdash;also by the use of 3rd party libraries
+* Experience in Real-time Rendering, Motion Capture, Eye Tracking, Virtual Reality, Messaging and Integration
 * Solid understanding of general workflows and artistic works in UE
-* Proficient in working with UE Blueprints
-* Expert know-how in providing with UE Content- and writing C++-Plugins - also by the use of third-party libraries
-* Experience in Real-time Rendering, Motion Capture, Eye Tracking, VR and Virtual Production integration
 * Excellent organization skills with adherence to file structures and naming conventions
 * [List of completed on-line learning courses](UE-Achievements)